 As a bonus, my paperback sales have increased noticeably since I made the move.
 Perhaps because I was selling next to none before.

 It made me wonder, however, if my Createspace orders were being correctly attributed in the past.
 I can’t say, but such a sudden change in my sales fortune made me a little suspicious.

 Perhaps it is a good reason for you to consider moving your paperbacks too.
 It is quick and easy to do and the online review process works very well.

-Here is the process as explained by Amazon KDP help.
+The process as explained by Amazon KDP help

 1. Set up a new paperback title on your KDP Bookshelf.